Biotech Melt-Up

 Source: PrudentBiotech.com (click for a clearer image)

 Biotechs have some inherent advantages in this crisis and are positioned even better than many other groups in the healthcare sector.
 Besides being a major part of the solution to the crisis, biotechs are also relatively more insulated from the downside unleashed by the crisis.
 Clinical trials can get suspended and delayed by 2 quarters.
 But there is no existential risk.
-The key risk is liquidity, and biotechs overall have a stronger balance sheet than most likely at any time this decade, and those that don't can mostly still cut deals to raise funds.
+The key risk is liquidity, and biotechs overall have a stronger balance sheet than most likely at any time since the Great Recession, and those that don't can most likely still cut deals to raise funds in a biotech-favored market.
 The FDA risk of slipping-up on the approval timeline appears to be contained with the agency approving well-ahead of PDUFA dates, as the Incyte (INCY) and Seattle Genetics (SGEN) recent drug approvals show.
 Another positive for biotechs is that Gilead appears to remain active in poking around for deals, as has been reported for Arcus Biosciences (RCUS).

 Although the rising tide lifts all boats has helped biotechs, one still has to be selective and adequately diversify, in what is a high-risk segment of the market that can suffer if the broader market declines sharply.
 An area of strength has been oncology, which is always favored, and COVID-19 related treatments.
 Stocks with recent positive data that have sold off or have not surged due to market conditions are also attractive.

-We are presently 70% to 75% invested in Prudent Healthcare and Prudent Biotech model portfolios.
+We are presently 70% to 75% invested in Prudent Healthcare and Prudent Biotech model portfolios and 50% in the Prudent Smallcap portfolio.
 There are many healthcare and biotech stocks, some of which may already be part of the model portfolios, that remain promising.
 A few of them include Vertex Pharmaceuticals (VRTX), Gilead Sciences (GILD), Moderna (MRNA), Regeneron Pharmaceuticals (REGN), Vir Biotechnology (VIR), Alnylam Pharmaceuticals (ALNY), Momenta Pharmaceuticals (MNTA), Acceleron Pharma (XLRN), Collegium (COLL), Iovance Biotherapeutics (IOVA), ChemoCentryx (CCXI), Incyte (INCY), Inovio Pharma (INO), Fate Therapeutics (FATE), DexCom (DXCM), Luminex (LMNX), Masimo (MASI), Karuna Therapeutics (KRTX), Zai Lab (ZLAB), Kodiak Sciences (KOD), NeoGenomics (NEO), Seattle Genetics (SGEN), and Eli Lilly (LLY).

 (For context, this article was submitted for publication on Tuesday morning, April 21)